What is Absinthe

 Absinthe is a spirit that may be found on the shelves of some bars depending on the drinking habit of the consumers.

-Other than the spirits such as Whiskey, Rum, Gin, Vodka, Brandy, and Tequila are commonly found in most of the bars.
+Other than the spirits such as Whiskey, Rum, Gin, Vodka, Brandy, and Tequila are commonly found in most bars.
 There are a number of other spirits that are unique and popular in the local area.
 Some of them are discussed below.

 The History of Absinthe